I have had regular Exams for about fifteen years.

 She did the right thing, choosing to be truthful, and in return, she was punished.

-Getting tested for the STI disease Herpes is not dangerous.
+Getting tested for STI disease, HSV, is not dangerous.
 It is usually even asymptomatic, and the worst effect is the prejudice that accompanies it.
 There is a possibility that a person like me will say no to you.
 I understand everything about HSV rationally.
 Yet, I would still prefer not to risk becoming someone else.
 For example, who inevitably has a love life complicated by the stress of talking about STDs?
 Is it for those ready to make judgments like myself?
-Am I fueling the prejudice about herpes type 1 and 11 because I’m afraid of ending up in the “life is a little more difficult now” category?
+Am I fueling the prejudice about type 1 and 11 because I’m afraid of ending up in the “life is a little more difficult now” category?